sagemath/sage/src/doc/en/developer/coding_basics.rst

     from sage.env import SAGE_EXTCODE
     file = os.path.join(SAGE_EXTCODE, 'directory', 'file')

+  This practice is deprecated, see :issue:`33037`.

-In both cases, the files must be listed (explicitly or via wildcards) in the section ``options.package_data`` of the file ``SAGE_ROOT/pkgs/sagemath-standard/setup.cfg.m4`` (or the corresponding file of another distribution).
+In all cases, the files must be listed (explicitly or via wildcards) in the section ``options.package_data`` of the file ``SAGE_ROOT/pkgs/sagemath-standard/setup.cfg.m4`` (or the corresponding file of another distribution).